Japanese Braille: Formatting

 An additional sign indicates that the following characters are specifically English words and not just in the Latin alphabet.

 Words immediately follow numbers, unless they begin with a vowel or with r-.
 Because the syllables a i u e o and ra ri ru re ro are homographic with the digits 0–9, a hyphen is inserted to separate them.
 Thus 6人 "six people" (6 nin) is written without a hyphen, 6nin, but 6円 "six yen" (6 en) is written with a hyphen, 6-en, because would be read as 66n.

 Kanji

-There are both a six dot system, tenkanji and an eight-dot extension of Japanese Braille kantenji, that have been devised to transcribe kanji.
+There are both a six dot system, tenkanji, the significantly more common writing system which phonetically transcribes kanji, and an eight-dot extension of Japanese Braille, kantenji, which is less commonly used and aims to preserve the meaning of Japanese kanji by depicting the radicals.
+Tenkanji is also more similar to how Chinese Brailles are transcribed.